Tupolev Tu-2: Operational history

 Some surplus Tu-2s were provided to the Chinese People's Liberation Army Air Force for use in the Chinese Civil War.
 Some Chinese Tu-2s were shot down by United Nations airmen during the Korean War.
-In the 1958–1962 'counter-riot actions' in the 1959 Tibetan uprising in Qinghai-Tibet Plateau covering Qinghai, Tibet, southern Gansu, and western Sichuan, Chinese PLAAF Tu-2s took on the roles of ground-attack, reconnaissance and liaison.
+In the 1958–1962 'counter-riot actions' during the 1959 Tibetan uprising in Qinghai-Tibet Plateau covering Qinghai, Tibet, southern Gansu, and western Sichuan, Chinese PLAAF Tu-2s took on the roles of ground-attack, reconnaissance and liaison.
 The Chinese Tu-2s were retired at the end of the 1970s.

-After World War II, the Tu-2 proved to be an ideal test aircraft for various powerplants, including the first generation of Soviet jet engines.
+After World War II, the Tu-2 was used as a testbed aircraft for various engines, including the first generation of Soviet jet engines.